 Where there’s a lack of light — add light, right?
 But you can’t just add any light.
 It’s important to add effective lighting that spans the entirety of the crosswalk.
 Streetlights beam light down on small sections of road, often not reaching the middle section, where pedestrians are furthest from safety.

 For two-lane crossings, consider adding the SafeWalk™ Crosswalk Illuminator in tandem with LED-enhanced signs or RRFBs.
-They use a flood light to illuminate the approach area of the crosswalk and a beam light to illuminate the middle, ensuring motorists can easily see the entire crosswalk.
+They use a flood light to illuminate the approach area of the crosswalk and a beam light to illuminate the middle, ensuring motorists’ can easily see the entire crosswalk.

 Illuminators are especially great for increasing pedestrian visibility at night in frequently visited areas, such as transportation stops, libraries, parks and shopping areas.
 A 2022 study found that the use of TAPCO crosswalk illuminators significantly increased detection distances for pedestrians, even when combined with the lowest level of ambient overhead lighting.
+Additionally, a 2024 study from the Insurance Institute for Highway Safety found that motorists are around three times more likely to yield for pedestrians at crosswalks that are illuminated — a number that goes up to 13 times more likely when paired with RRFBs.

 6. Give Pedestrians a Head Start